gowade/wade/docs/tour/data_binding/README.md

     [...]
     	req := http.Service().NewRequest(http.MethodGet, "/auth")
     	austat := &AuthedStat{false}
-    	ch := req.Do()
+    	responseChannel := req.Do()

     	// use a goroutine to process the response go func() {
-            // when the response is received from the channel
+            // wait for the response
-    		<-ch
+    		<-responseChannel
-            // we set AuthGened to true
+            // then set AuthGened to true
             austat.AuthGened = true
         }()
         return austat
     })

-Here `austat`, returned by the controller func, is our *model* for the page.
-It is an `AuthedStat` that contains bool field `AuthGened`, which indicates whether the request is completed or not yet.
+Here `austat`, returned by the controller function, is our *model* for the page.
+It is an `AuthedStat` that contains a bool field `AuthGened`, we use it to indicate whether the request is completed or not yet.

 In the HTML code of `pg-user-login`
 * [bind-if](http://godoc.org/github.com/phaikawl/wade/bind#IfBinder) is a [*dom binder*]() that displays the element when the referred value is true and hides it when the value is false.